 For progress indicators, show users the progress state (for example, "Uploading 5 of 7 pictures," "Uploading 2.4/4 Mb," or "4:24").

 Check boxes, radio buttons, and toggle switches

-Use check boxes, radio buttons, and toggle switches to allow users to select options.
+Use check boxes, radio buttons, and toggle switches to let users select options.

 Use check boxes when users can select multiple items or options.

-Use radio buttons when users can choose between more than two mutually exclusive options.
+Use radio buttons when users can choose among more than two mutually exclusive options.

-Use a toggle switch when users are choosing between two distinct options, such as Off and On.
+Use a toggle switch when users can choose between two options, such as On and Off.
 You can also use a toggle switch if you want to make a setting harder for users to change accidentally.

 Best practices for check boxes and radio buttons